TheJumpCloud/jcapi-powershell/SDKs/PowerShell/JumpCloud.SDK.V2/docs/exports/New-JcSdkBulkUserState.md

 ## NOTES

-ALIASES

 COMPLEX PARAMETER PROPERTIES

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODY <IBulkScheduledStatechangeCreate>: Model to support bulk scheduling of a state change for one or more users
+`BODY <IBulkScheduledStatechangeCreate>`: Model to support bulk scheduling of a state change for one or more users
   - `StartDate <DateTime>`: Date and time that scheduled action should occur
   - `State <String>`: The state to move the user(s) to
-  - `UserIds <String[]>`: Array of system user ids to schedule for a state change
+  - `UserIds <List<String>>`: Array of system user ids to schedule for a state change
   - `[ActivationEmailOverride <String>]`: Send the activation or welcome email to the specified email address upon activation.
 Can only be used with a single user_id and scheduled activation.
 This field will be ignored if `send_activation_emails` is explicitly set to false.
   - `[SendActivationEmails <Boolean?>]`: Set to true to send activation or welcome email(s) to each user_id upon activation.
 Set to false to suppress emails.
 Can only be used with scheduled activation(s).